-If you're looking for ForgeRock OpenAM Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research ForgeRock OpenAM has a market share of about 1.1%.
-So, You still have opportunity to move ahead in your career in ForgeRock OpenAM Analytics.
-Mindmajix offers Advanced ForgeRock OpenAM Interview Questions 2018 that helps you in cracking your interview & acquire dream career as ForgeRock OpenAM Analyst.
+If you're looking for ForgeRock OpenAM Interview Questions & Answers for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.

-OpenAM is an open source access management, entitlements and federation server platform, backed by ForgeRock.
+OpenAM is open-source access management, entitlements, and federation server platform, backed by ForgeRock.
 OpenAM originated as OpenSSO, an access management system developed by Sun Microsystems, owned by Oracle.

-OpenAM centralizes all access control by handling both validation and authorization. validation is confirming of an identity, for example confirming that a user has successfully logged in.
-Authorization is determining whether to grant access to someone who is valid.
+OpenAM centralizes all access control by handling both validation and authorization. validation is confirming identity, for example confirming that a user has successfully logged in.
+Authorization is determining whether to grant access to someone valid.

-The following are the software requirements to for effective installation of OpenAM,
+The following are the software requirements for the effective installation of OpenAM,

-For OpenAM, the core server with OpenAM console acts as the pivotal to a web application.
-During the configuration, OpenAM sets up the OpenDJ directory, for the purpose of holding OpenAM’s configuration and serve as an identity store and authentication service.
+For OpenAM, the core server with OpenAM console acts as pivotal to a web application.
+During the configuration, OpenAM sets up the OpenDJ directory, to hold OpenAM’s configuration and serve as an identity store and authentication service.

 Follow these steps to create a policy that allows all authenticated users to perform an HTTP GET

 Review your configuration.
 It should resemble the following: